 Comparison with SAP

 Passivhaus does not prescribe what type of energy is used (except the bit about ‘primary’), or whether it is carbon based.
 Only how much energy is used.
 This contrasts with the UK building regulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which have built in factors in the SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP calculation which take into account the amount of carbon emissions.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which have built in factors in the SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. calculation which take into account the amount of carbon emissions.